usatie/csc746_high_performance_computing/README.md

 Usage:
     python imshow.py filename-of-raw-8bit-bytes int-cols-width int-rows-height

-To use this script from Cori, first please enable X11-tunneling through ssh before you log in.
-E.g., "ssh -Y username@cori.nersc.gov"
+To use this script from Perlmutter, first please enable X11-tunneling through ssh before you log in.
+E.g., "ssh -Y username@perlmutter-p1.nersc.gov"

-On Cori, before using this script, please load the Python module:
+On Perlmutter, before using this script, please load the Python module:
-% module load python
+> module load python

-Some people on Mac systems have reported problems with the remote image display not working from Cori.
+Some people on Mac systems have reported problems with the remote image display not working from Perlmutter.
 This is likely the result of either (1) forgetting to enable X tunneling through ssh by forgetting to add the -Y option to ssh, or (2) a Mac-side Quartz configuration issue.

-If this issue affects you, you might want to consider trying NX to remote desktop to Cori.
+If this issue affects you, you might want to consider trying NX to remote desktop to Perlmutter.
 See https://docs.nersc.gov/connect/nx/ for more information.